Axyss/AutomatiK/docs/module_guide.md

 ## Step 4: That's all!🎉

-If you have followed all the steps correctly, you should have a fully working module similar to the one at the beginning of this guide, the last step would be to create methods to scrape data from a web or an API and give the module a real purpose.
+If you have followed all the steps correctly, you should have a fully working module similar to the one at the beginning of this guide.
+The last step would be to create methods to scrape data from a web or an API and give the module a real purpose.

 If you find any problems following this guide or with the bot itself, open a